pivotal/docs-tap/install-general.md

 **[Installing Part II: Profiles](install.md)**.

-## <a id='udpate-previous-tap-tanzu-cli'></a>Instructions for updating Tanzu CLI that was installed for a previous release of TAP
+## <a id='udpate-previous-tap-tanzu-cli'></a>Instructions for updating Tanzu CLI that was installed for a previous release of Tanzu Application Platform

   1. Create a directory named `tanzu`: